Donald-Edinam/sankofa-flix/README.md

 3. **Set up the environment variables:**

-   - Create a `.env.local` file in the root directory of the project.
+   - Create a `.env` file in the root directory of the project.
    - Add the following environment variable:

      ```env